bryantchendra/Time-Series-Forecasting/pipeline_timeline_v2.md

 7. **15-page squeeze (Day 11–12)** — each section has a fixed page budget; appendix-style detail lives in the notebook (notebook is unbounded).
 8. **Yahoo Finance blocks `yfinance` (encountered Day 0)** — Yahoo has been actively rate-limiting / blocking `yfinance` since 2025.
 Symptom: empty DataFrames with no error message, or `YFRateLimitError`. **Mitigation in place:** `curl_cffi.requests.Session(impersonate="chrome")` passed to all `yf.download` and `yf.Ticker` calls in both the notebook and `data_quality.py`.
 If a teammate hits empty downloads, verify `curl_cffi` is installed and that the session is being used.
 9. **"Run all cells" failure on Day 13** — clean-env dry-run is on Day 12, NOT Day 13.
 Buffer is built in.
+10. **Free-data gaps known and accepted (not a true critical-path risk, documented for transparency):** ICE Gasoil and Singapore Jet Kerosene aren't reliably available on free Yahoo/EIA — Yahoo's `GAS=F` returns empty.
+We use NYMEX HO (`HO=F`) and USGC Jet (EIA) respectively — both academically defensible substitutes per Adams & Gerner (2012) and the strategy brief itself.
+Acknowledge once in the EDA "data limitations" paragraph; don't dwell on it.

 ---